Sensor maker AMS targets revenues of 10 bln euros until 2026 -source

 VIENNA, July 21 (Reuters) - Sensor specialist AMS AG AMS.S, which just closed the takeover of German lighting group Osram OSRn.DE, targets 2026 revenues of more than 10 billion euros ($11 billion) for the combined entity, an internal company presentation seen by Reuters shows.

-AMS posted revenues of 1.89 billion euros and Osram of 3.59 billion euros for the 2019 January-December period.
-This year's combined revenue is expected to decrease 12% to 4.8 billion euros, according to the presentation.
+AMS posted revenues of 1.89 billion euros and Osram of 3.59 billion euros in 2019.
+This year's combined revenue is expected to decrease by 12% to 4.8 billion euros, according to the presentation.

-"As stated before we pursue a strategy for profitable growth from internal and external sources also for the combination of ams+OSRAM," an AMS spokeswoman said in a written statement when asked for comment.
+A spokeswoman for AMS, asked for comment, said in a written statement: "As stated before we pursue a strategy for profitable growth from internal and external sources also for the combination of ams+OSRAM."

-"For this and as stated before, we target a long-term financial model of double-digit revenue growth and strong profitability."
+"For this and as stated before, we target a long-term financial model of double-digit revenue growth and strong profitability," she added.

+AMS, which is largely dependent on orders for Apple's AAPL.OiPhone, hopes that Osram's automotive and opto semiconductor businesses will help it diversify its own portfolio and sales channels.

+The Austrian group said on July 10 that it has closed the Osram takeover and now holds 69% of the German firm's shares.
+It put the transaction value at 2.7 billion euros.
+The amount does not include the cost for more than 20% of Osram shares that AMS bought on the market.

 ($1 = 0.8740 euros)

-(Reporting by Alexandra Schwarz-Goerlich, writing by Kirsti Knolle, editing by Sabine Wollrab and Madeline Chambers)
+(Reporting by Alexandra Schwarz-Goerlich, writing by Kirsti Knolle, editing by Sabine Wollrab, Madeline Chambers and Editing by Maria Sheahan)

 ((kirsti.knolle@thomsonreuters.com; +43 1 2530 1650 13;))